1951 Brooklyn Dodgers

 History, Comments, Contributions

-The 1951 Dodgers are remembered for losing the playoff to the 1951 Giants, but what is less remembered is that the Giants played well to catch them in September.
-The Dodgers had led the Giants by 13 games on August 11, 1951.
+The 1951 Brooklyn Dodgers are remembered for losing a three-game playoff to the New York Giants, but what is less remembered is that the Giants played well to catch them in September.
+The Dodgers had led the Giants by 13 games on August 11th.
 They spent 120 days of the season in first place.

 In fact, they hadn't played terribly in September, going 14-13.
 The Giants, however, went 20-9 in August and 20-5 in September (and 2-1 in October).

-The Dodgers were first in the league in most offensive categories.
-Gil Hodges had 40 homers and Roy Campanella had 33.
-Campanella, who hit .325, was MVP even though his team did not go to the 1951 World Series.
+The Dodgers were first in the National League in most offensive categories.
+Gil Hodges hit 40 homers and Roy Campanella hit 33.
+Campanella, who hit .325, was voted MVP even though his team did not go to the World Series.

 Further Reading